Skip to main content

 It all started in 2014 with a group of young people.
 They showed how expensive uniforms were stopping children making the most out of school.

-Students were having to sit out class or being sent home from school for not having the right kit.
+Students were missing out on lessons or being sent home from school for not having the right kit.
 Being singled out like this made them worry what others in class thought of them.

 Stories like this one from a project worker about a boy being excluded weren't uncommon: